hoangvanphi2004/KANs/README.md

 </div>

 ## 1. What happening here ?
 Kolmogorov–Arnold Networks have emerged and become a phenomenon recently.
 Therefore, to catch up with the world, me and my team have tried to dig deep into this special network to deep down understand it.
-Many things have been explained quite clear in the paper, but there were some points we need to dive to the repo of KindXiaoming (https://github.com/KindXiaoming/pykan) to truely understand it.
+Many things have been explained quite clear in the paper[^2], but there were some points we need to dive to the repo of KindXiaoming[^3] to truely understand it.
 To make sure we have understand those points, we have try to reimplement it.
 And this is how this repo come to the world.

 ## 2. What have we done ?
 We have implemented some basic structure of KANs some of it can be listed here: